 Will the Bitcoin Ecosystem Survive?

 Miners on the bitcoin network get paid both their roles: mining new blocks and confirming transactions.
 Everyone wishing to transact on the network has to pay a transaction fee.
-Additionally, when a network user wishes to execute a fast transaction and skip the queue, they pay for the convenience.
+Additionally, when a network user wants to execute a fast transaction and skip the queue, they pay for the convenience.

 These fees have been rising with the popularity of the network and even though at the moment they are much lower than the hashing reward, they are likely to go higher with time.
 The essence of this is that the transaction fees will with time become incentive enough to keep miners on the network and subsequently to keep the network thriving.